 See the 2020 video from Churchill Society president Mark Milke explaining the Churchill statue project.

-Click here to read the Calgary Herald column from Churchill Society president Mark Milke explaining why Calgary will soon see statue of Winston Churchill at McDougall centre in the spring of 2023.
+Click here to read the Calgary Herald column from Churchill Society president Mark Milke explaining why Calgary will soon see a statue of Winston Churchill at McDougall Centre.

 Welcome to the Society

 The Sir Winston Churchill Society promotes students' facility in the use of the spoken and written word emphasizing oratorical and communication skills as exemplified by the debates, speeches and writings of Sir Winston Spencer Churchill.
 The Society also exists to preserve and promote the legacy of Sir Winston Spencer Churchill, including his achievements in the face of tyranny and the preservation of freedom, and in so doing commemorate his leadership and achievements.

 Heather Coleman, vice-President and chair of the Churchill Statue Project